 Tip: If you are watching a movie and the subtitles display 3 seconds behind the movie.
 You need to put a negative value "-3.000 s" in "Subtitle track synchronization".
 On the contrary, if the subtitles are ahead of the movie for 3 seconds, you can enter a positive value "3.000 s" here.

-3.Then click the refresh sign to save the changes.
-Now you are done with it and you are sure to see the noticeable change with your subtitles.
+3. After determining the settings, please click the refresh sign to save the changes.
+Now you are done with it and you are sure to play video in VLC without subtitle delay anymore.

 During playback, you can use "G/H" key to sync VLC subtitle.
 Press "H" key to delaying the VLC subtitle.
 Press "G" key to speed up the VLC subtitle.
 You can hit these keys on the keyboard to make the VLC subtitle perfectly sync with the video.